 The Under-Secretary-General for Political Affairs and head of DPPA serves as the United Nations Focal Point for electoral assistance, and is supported in that function by DPPA’s Electoral Assistance Division.
 All requests for United Nations electoral assistance must be forwarded to the Under-Secretary-General for Political Affairs, whose role is mainly two-fold: advising the Secretary-General on requests from Member States; and ensuring consistency in the delivery of United Nations electoral assistance.
 In addition to its broad coordination role in electoral assistance, DPPA oversees field-based special political missions that in many cases engage in electoral assistance activities as part of their conflict prevention or peace-building mandates.

 The Department of Peace Operations (DPO)

-In peacekeeping and many post-conflict environments, assistance is generally provided through electoral components of field missions under the aegis of the Department of Peacekeeping Operations.
+In peacekeeping and many post-conflict environments, assistance is generally provided through electoral components of field missions under the aegis of the Department of Peace Operations.
 In those cases, the Electoral Assistance Division works closely with DPO in planning and managing electoral support aspects of peacekeeping operations.

 The United Nations Development Programme (UNDP)